Mission

 5. Provide activities that promote social interaction between the home, school and church.

-6. Assist the school in recruitment of volunteers for such activities as teaching assistance, field trips, drivers, home-room parents, plant improvement and beautification and other special projects requiring volunteer assistance.
+6. Assist the school in recruitment of volunteers for such activities as teaching assistance, field trips, drivers, home-room parents, campus improvement and beautification and other special projects requiring volunteer assistance.

 Sign Up For Our Newsletter!